-PEDU 204 (3-3-0) Methods and Materials in Individual and Dual Sports: A practical introduction to the individual and dual sports of tennis, golf, badminton, archery, camping, and recreating sports with emphasis on the knowledge base of each sport, the methods and techniques of teaching each, playing strategies, mechanical analyses, and skill development.
+A practical introduction to the individual and dual sports of tennis, golf, badminton, archery, camping, and recreating sports with emphasis on the knowledge base of each sport, the methods and techniques of teaching each, playing strategies, mechanical analyses, and skill development.

-PEDU 210 (2-2-0) Team Sports I: Soccer and Volleyball: A course in team sports, focusing on development of sport skills in flag/ touch football, volleyball, and soccer.
+PEDU 210 - Team Sports I

+Soccer and Volleyball: A course in team sports, focusing on development of sport skills in flag/ touch football, volleyball, and soccer.
 This includes learning techniques for the acquisition and retention of neuromuscular skills.

-PEDU 212 (1-1-0) Gymnastics and Stunts: A course in the development of physical coordination, strength, and related teaching techniques through practice sessions on the trampoline, parallel bars, side horse, and mats.
+PEDU 212 - Gymnastics and Stunts

+A course in the development of physical coordination, strength, and related teaching techniques through practice sessions on the trampoline, parallel bars, side horse, and mats.

-PEDU 214 (3-3-0) Methods and Materials in Team Sports: A course in team sports, focusing on the development of sport skills in track and field, flag/ touch football, volleyball, soccer, basketball, and softball.
+A course in team sports, focusing on the development of sport skills in track and field, flag/ touch football, volleyball, soccer, basketball, and softball.
 This course includes the learning of methods and techniques for the acquisition and retention of neuromuscular skills.

-PEDU 290 (2-3-0) Modern Dance: A course focusing on the development of kinetic awareness in sequences and movements, with emphasis on a practical knowledge of locomotor and non-locomotor movements related to modern dance basic to enhancing dance techniques, locomotor skills, and creativity.
+PEDU 290 - Modern Dance

+A course focusing on the development of kinetic awareness in sequences and movements, with emphasis on a practical knowledge of locomotor and non-locomotor movements related to modern dance basic to enhancing dance techniques, locomotor skills, and creativity.

-PEDU 300 (1-2-0) Practicum in Phy Education: A practical course in physical education incorporating supervised experience in the development of teaching skills and leadership abilities appropriate to classroom settings, with emphasis on arranging equipment, organizing groups for skills practice, measuring and marking play areas, and selecting and administering skills tests.
+PEDU 300 - Practicum in Phy Education

+A practical course in physical education incorporating supervised experience in the development of teaching skills and leadership abilities appropriate to classroom settings, with emphasis on arranging equipment, organizing groups for skills practice, measuring and marking play areas, and selecting and administering skills tests.

-PEDU 302 (2-2-0) Motor Learning: A study of the physiological and psychological variables associated with motor performance and skill acquisition and retention, with special attention to theories and principles of psychomotor skills learning, research studies and relevant issues related to motor learning, and the role of physical movement in the acquisition of knowledge and skills in non-motor subject matter areas.
+PEDU 302 - Motor Learning

+A study of the physiological and psychological variables associated with motor performance and skill acquisition and retention, with special attention to theories and principles of psychomotor skills learning, research studies and relevant issues related to motor learning, and the role of physical movement in the acquisition of knowledge and skills in non-motor subject matter areas.

-PEDU 310 (2-2-0) Rhythms and Movement Concepts for Physical Education: A practical study of the rhythmic structures of dance movements and their promotion of motor skill development.
+A practical study of the rhythmic structures of dance movements and their promotion of motor skill development.
 The course will also explore the development of physical coordination, strength, and related teaching techniques of floor gymnastics.

-PEDU 311 (3-3-0) History and Principles: An introduction to the philosophical, historical, biological, sociological, and psychological foundations of physical education and sports, sports curriculum development, and motor learning theories.
+Credit Hours: 3 Lecture Hours: 3 Lab Hours: 0 An introduction to the philosophical, historical, biological, sociological, and psychological foundations of physical education and sports, sports curriculum development, and motor learning theories.

-PEDU 320 (3-3-0) Methods and Materials of Teaching Health Education and Physical Education: An introduction to methods and materials basic to elementary school health and physical education programs.
+PEDU 320 - Methods and Materials of Teaching Health Education and Physical Education

+An introduction to methods and materials basic to elementary school health and physical education programs.

-PEDU 321 (3-3-0) Early Childhood Physical Education K-6: An in-depth experience in the teaching of physical education activities to preschool and primary children.
+PEDU 321 - Early Childhood Physical Education K-6

+An in-depth experience in the teaching of physical education activities to preschool and primary children.

-PEDU 322 (3-3-0) Physical Education in Middle Grades 6-9: An introduction to methods and materials basic to developing programs and teaching physical education activities appropriate to children in the Middle Grades.
+PEDU 322 - Physical Education in Middle Grades 6-9

+An introduction to methods and materials basic to developing programs and teaching physical education activities appropriate to children in the Middle Grades.

+PEDU 331 - Kinesiology

-PEDU 331 (3-3-0) Kinesiology: A study of the musculature and bone structure of the human body and their relationship to physical movement, joint mechanisms, leverage, and muscle actions.
+A study of the musculature and bone structure of the human body and their relationship to physical movement, joint mechanisms, leverage, and muscle actions.

-PEDU 341 (3-2-0) Basketball Theory: An exploration of theories of basketball, with additional emphasis on organization and supervision of programs, motivation, evaluation, ethics, philosophy, planning, drills, and offensive and defensive skills.
+PEDU 341 - Basketball Theory

+An exploration of theories of basketball, with additional emphasis on organization and supervision of programs, motivation, evaluation, ethics, philosophy, planning, drills, and offensive and defensive skills.

-PEDU 342 (3-3-0) Track Theory: An introduction to the theories and practices of teaching and coaching specific track events, with emphasis on research and performance techniques, track and field meet administration, and rules of the sport.
+PEDU 342 - Track Theory

+An introduction to the theories and practices of teaching and coaching specific track events, with emphasis on research and performance techniques, track and field meet administration, and rules of the sport.